MarkZH/Genetic_Chess/README.md

 pieces on the board.

 ### Regulatory Genes

-#### Branch Pruning Gene
-Specifies when to cut off analyzing a line of moves based on whether the current board evaluation is too low compared to the real board state.

 #### Last Minute Panic Gene
 If the time left in the game is less than the amount specified here, then